BTCDecoded/blvm-commons/README.md

 ### Configuration

-Create a `.env` file in the governance-app directory:
+Create a `.env` file in the bllvm-commons directory:

 ```bash
 # Database